-4. Using the Memory reference created by the useModule() method in mailbox.cfg, assign this heap to be the default Heap for DSP/BIOS objects.
+4. Using the Memory reference created by the useModule() method earlier in the mailbox.cfg file, assign this heap to be the default Heap for SYS/BIOS objects.
 Add the following code:

 '''

 Defaults.common$.instanceHeap = heap;

 '''

 5. Using the Program module, which exists during RTSC configuration, map the section name of our Heap "myHeap", which was created in Step 2, to load data into the IRAM segment: